Do I Really Need Rain Gear?

 When it comes to rain gear, quality makes a noticeable difference in your ability to stay dry.
 It’s important to select items that are waterproof, not just water resistant.
 Gear with Gore-Tex offers top-of-the-line water protection while remaining lightweight and allowing full range of motion.

 My personal favorite brand for rain gear is Arc’teryx.
-Although pricey, my Arc’teryx jacket has lasted over four years of extremely heavy use and is one of my favorite pieces of gear when hiking, backpacking, or rafting.
+Although pricey, my Arc’teryx jacket has lasted years of extremely heavy use and is one of my favorite pieces of gear when hiking, backpacking, or rafting.

 If rain gear is not something you expect to use regularly after your rafting trip, the price tag for the items mentioned above might cause you to consider other options.
 That’s fine.
 There are many brands that do enough and will get you through your trip comfortably.
 We have many gear options on the Recommended Gear page of our website.